 Students in the Junior School are not required to order or supply text books or stationery.

 Students in Years 6 to 12 are required to order text books and stationery.
-The College collaborates with Lighthouse Books & Office Supplies for the ordering and distribution of year level study materials.
+The College collaborates with Box of Books for the ordering and distribution of year level study materials.